Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 request following our first request.
 Let's say we want to test that we have a [404 page] on a broken link:

 {:start="1"}
-1. Modify `basic.hurl` to add a second request on a broken url:
+1. Modify `basic.hurl` to add a second request on a broken URL:

 ```hurl
 # Checking our home page: